 Experience the Real Fiji with a Fiji Village Stay

 If you’ve come to see Fiji for more than just the sand, sun and sipping cocktails, then you might want to consider getting off the beaten track and immersing in the Fijian culture.
 A great way to do that is with a village stay in Fiji!
 Fiji is one of those island countries where the culture is well and truly alive, which means for us travellers, the culture is extremely accessible.
 Many locals living in villages open up their homes to guests, which not only allows travellers to experience village life in Fiji, but the funds for the village stay will go straight back into the community.
 We’ll go through some of the top village stays around in the country in this list of the village stays in Fiji!

 Before we get started, it’s important to note that staying in a village is a lot different to staying in a resort.
-Housing is very basic, so don’t expect anything flash, and amenities like toilets and showers (or simply barrels of water for washing) will be situated in a separate block outside, yet still private.
+Housing is very basic, so don’t expect anything flashy, and amenities like toilets and showers (or simply barrels of water for washing) will be situated in a separate block outside, yet still private.
 You will need to abide by basic Fijian customs, such as presenting a sevusevu (a gift of kava roots) to the village chief so you can be formally welcomed into the village.
 Learn more about this in our Guide to Village Etiquette in Fiji.
 You’ll also find that village stays are not widespread throughout the islands.
 For now, most village stays are in the Yasawa Islands, a 4-5-hour ferry ride from the mainland, and Taveuni, which is accessible by domestic flight from the mainland.
 Check out How to Pick the Best Village Homestay for You too for more tips.

 1. Yasawa Homestays